fkarg/fkarg.github.io/drafts/longtermplans.md

 - What do you want to do before you die?
 - What did you always want to learn, but never had the time for?

+{: .box-note}
-Take some time to really think about it.
-You should have a list of items that you really want to do before continuing.
+Take some time to think about what you _want_.

 You might want to make a copy of that list, because we will remove items and add reasons in the next steps.

 ## Selecting Goals to Work on
 Feeling Excited?
 Awesome!
 The sad part is: We'll focus on only a small part first.
 I need you to convert any _beings_ (e.g. fluent in french) to _doings_ that characterize success (e.g. making a french person think that french is my mother tongue).
+For everything you want to _be_, have a description of what you want to be able to _do_.

-### Finding Reasons
+### Finding Reasons (10min)
 More often than not, dreams are only surrogates for us wanting to fill a need.
 The goal of speaking french might come from a need of being understood, if there are several french people in your social circle or you tend to make